 6. Take Advantage Of User-Generated Content

 This is real, authentic content that resonates with other people, especially new or potential followers.
-UGC is also great because it saves you and your social media team time in content creation.
-Now, you’ll want to find a balance, because posting just UGC isn’t a good strategy, either.
+UGC is also great because it saves you and your social media team time when creating content.
+Now, you’ll want to find a balance because posting just UGC isn’t a good strategy, either.
 Instead, work on mixing UGC into your typical content.

 7. Improve Your Copy

 Yes, your copy is important, even on a highly visual platform like Instagram.
-People might “like” your post just because the visual is great, and they might even leave a quick comment like “oh, cute puppy!”
-But, if you want them to comment on something meaningful, share, or save your post or take any other kind of action, you’ll need to have a well-written copy.
+People might “like” your post just because the visual is great, and they might even leave a quick comment like “Oh, cute puppy!”
+But, if you want them to comment on something meaningful, share, save your post, or take any other kind of action, you’ll need to have a well-written copy.

 Once your captions are dialed in, it’s time to focus on CTAs.
 A strong, concise, and clear CTA is the key to actually generating the response and engagement you desire.
 If your CTA is too long, your readers will likely lose interest.
 If it’s not clear, they could easily get confused.
 By improving your copy, you can strengthen your Instagram marketing strategy.